dineshravisa-crypto/hackathon15122025/api/README.md

      "session_id": "test-session-1"
    }
    ```
-3. Data should remember you said "John" in Test 2
+3. AgentEasy should remember you said "John" in Test 2

 ### Test 7: Check Session